vamsiampolu/wycash-rspec-tdd/README.md

 > Unit testing can be used to translate `best practices` into actionable tasks.

 When the success of a test depends on the success/failure of another test, there is a risk of the former test reporting a bad value due to the latter.

+When refactoring, there might be situations where the tests will be inadequate for the code.
+Stop and write the tests for those cases immediately.

+---